Middle School Grades 6-8

 The mission of Holy Rosary School is to help students become lifelong learners through challenging lessons.
 Holy Rosary strives to continuously develop and grow the educational model of the school so that the children will be put in a position to be successful.
-Starting with the 2016-2017 school year, Holy Rosary partnered with Apple, Inc. to initiate a 1:1 laptop program in our 6th, 7th, & 8th grade classes.
-This will provide learning opportunities for the students that go beyond the walls of the school in addition to preparing the students for high school.
+Holy Rosary initiated a 1:1 laptop program in our 6th, 7th, & 8th grade classes.
+This provides learning opportunities for the students that go beyond the walls of the school in addition to preparing the students for high school.

 The Quest program is designed to provide learning opportunities for the academically talented/gifted student.
 This program is a supplement to the general classroom curriculum within the regular school day.
 The objectives of the program are as follows:

 - Develop the students’ intellectual and creative abilities through challenging learning situations using a variety of processes and applications.

 - Assist the students to become more independent and effective learners.